Challenges in Glass Bottle Coding

 Introduction to Date Coding on Glass Bottles

 As stated above, date coding on glass bottles is essential for industries that produce and package perishable goods, as it conveys important information about the product.
 This information is useful to both the manufacturer, who uses batch numbers for quality control and logistics purposes, and to consumers, as it clearly states the product’s expiration date.
+In addition to expiration dates, barcodes and batch numbers are commonly required for traceability and compliance with regulatory standards.

 Glass bottle coding isn’t as easy as it sounds due to inherent challenges associated with printing on glass.